-When St Johns Church underwent its recent re-furbishment they called upon our lighting division (working in conjunction with GEC Electrical Contractors) to design an energy efficient, fully controllable lighting system.
+When St. John the Baptist Parish Church in Stadhampton underwent its recent re-furbishment they called upon our lighting division (working in conjunction with GEC Electrical Contractors) to design an energy efficient, fully controllable lighting system.

 It was essential that the scheme was sympathetic to the church itself whilst ensuring the needs of the various users of the premises were met.